EmbeddedSystemClass/LEDClock/README.md

 |-------------------------------------|-------------------------------|-----------------------------------|-----------------------------------|
 | Engine, connection between parts, wood case and different harware stuff related to the device construction| STM32 project written in HAL library help and STMCubeMX generator which has the logic responsible for controlling the image displayed by leds| Clock's bar designed in Altium environment with the microcontroller, leds and rest electronic elements.
 Also PCB for BLDC controller | The user interface which is Android mobile application written in Java.
 Enables changing the images by user remotly via bluetooth |

+## Questions or need help?
+Don't hesitate to send me a mail on jakub.wieczorek0101@gmail.com.

 ## Copyright and license
 Spectral Clock project is copyright to Jakub Wieczorek under the [MIT License](https://opensource.org/licenses/MIT).